 Your child might have mixed feelings too – excitement, nerves, anxiety.
-If the two of you talk about your feelings and work out a plan together, the party can be something you both feel happy and comfortable with.
+If the two of you talk about your feelings and work out a plan together, parties can be something you both feel happy and comfortable with.

 As your child gets older, going to parties can be a great way to give him more independence

 .
-Developing the ability to make responsible and independent decisions is an important part of your child’s path to adulthood.
+Learning to make responsible and independent decisions is an important part of your child’s path to adulthood.

 When it comes to teenage parties, your child’s desire to have fun and your concerns about safety don’t have to be mutually exclusive.